ubacm/ubacm.github.io/src/site/pages/join/index.md

 ## Alumni

-If you still have access to your *@buffalo.edu* address, you can register on our Slack page.
-If you do not have access to your **@buffalo.edu** email anymore, please contact the UB ACM leadership team to receive an invite to the Slack workspace.
+If you still have access to your <strong>@buffalo.edu</strong> address, you can register on our Slack page.
+If you do not have access to your <strong>@buffalo.edu</strong> email anymore, please contact the UB ACM leadership team to receive an invite to the Slack workspace.

 ## Everyone